 - Cooking and Baking: Many recipes list ingredients in ounces or pounds.
 If you need to measure 3/4 of a pound of flour, you now know that it’s equivalent to 12 ounces.

 - Shipping: Shipping companies often base their rates on the weight of the package.
 Knowing how to convert pounds to ounces can help you accurately estimate shipping costs.
-For example, if a package weighs 1.75 pounds, you can calculate that it weighs 28 ounces (1.75 * 16 = 28).
+Here's one way to look at it: if a package weighs 1.75 pounds, you can calculate that it weighs 28 ounces (1.75 * 16 = 28).

 - Grocery Shopping: When buying items like cheese or meat at the deli counter, you might need to convert the weight from pounds to ounces to determine the exact quantity you want.